BlissMediaSolutions/Catalyst-2024/README.md

 * The order in which directives are entered should not matter.
 * If the Help directive was included (with all other directives) we assume the user needs help & just display the Help without trying to access the database or process any data.
 * The directives for: database, host, username, password, filename & create_table should all be 'required'.
 If any are excluded it will supply an error message with Help displayed.
 * When performing a 'dry_run' then all required directives are present.
-A dry_run will test the connection to the database, but it will not drop or create a table.
+A dry_run will test the connection to the database, ~but it will not drop or create a table~.
-* The CSV file being used is valid - it will check the file exists & has a CSV extension, but it will not check the structure or encoding of the file.
+* The CSV file being used is valid - it will check the file exists & has a CSV extension, ~but it will not check the structure or encoding of the file~.
 * For MySQL\MariaDB Host - its assumed the user understands IP addresses & knows what Port its listening on.
 * Its assumed the database (as specifed in directive) will already exist.
 This script wont create a database.
 * Its assumed username\password supplied in directives will already have appropriate access\permissions for the database.